-Concurrently with the investment, DHL and Polar entered into a 20-year blocked space agreement ("BSA"), whereby Polar provides air cargo capacity to DHL through Polar's Scheduled Service network for DHL Express services ("Express Network").
-The BSA was subsequently amended and restated (the "Amended BSA") in 2008 to include two supplemental aircraft, with full Express Network service on eight Polar aircraft beginning in 2008, (the "DHL Commencement Date").
-In addition to the BSA, Atlas entered into a flight services agreement, whereby Atlas is compensated by Polar on a per Block Hour basis, subject to a monthly minimum Block Hour guarantee, at a predetermined rate that escalates annually.
-Under the flight services agreement, Atlas provides Polar with maintenance and insurance for the aircraft, with flight crewing also to be furnished once the merger of the Polar and Atlas crew forces has been completed.
+DHL Network Operations (USA), Inc. ("DHL"), a subsidiary of Deutsche Post AG ("DP"), holds a 49% equity interest and a 25% voting interest in Polar.
+Concurrent with the investment, under a 20-year blocked space agreement that was subsequently amended (the "BSA"), Polar provides air cargo capacity to DHL through Polar's network for DHL Express services ("Express Network").
+In addition to the BSA, Atlas and Polar have a flight services agreement, whereby Atlas is compensated by Polar on a per Block Hour basis, subject to a monthly minimum Block Hour guarantee, at a predetermined rate that escalates annually.
+Under the flight services agreement, Atlas provides Polar with crew, maintenance and insurance for the aircraft.
 Under other separate agreements, Atlas and Polar supply administrative, sales and ground support services to one another.
 DP has guaranteed DHL's (and Polar's) obligations under the various transaction agreements described above.
 AAWW has agreed to indemnify DHL for and against various obligations of Polar and its affiliates.
 Collectively, these agreements are referred to herein as the "DHL Agreements".
 The DHL Agreements provide us with a guaranteed revenue stream from 747-400 aircraft that have been dedicated to Polar for outsourced airport-to-airport wide-body cargo aircraft solutions for the benefit of DHL ("Express Network ACMI") and other customers' freight due to monthly minimum Block Hour guarantees over the life of the agreements.